spack/spack/lib/spack/docs/getting_started.rst

 Optional: Alternate Prefix
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-You may want to run it out of a prefix other than the git repository
+You may want to run Spack out of a prefix other than the git repository
 you cloned.
 The ``spack bootstrap`` command provides this
 functionality.
 To install spack in a new directory, simply type: